File Properties Viewer

 The command can be invoked via command palette, keyboard shortcut or from either the tab context menu, or the project explorer file context menu.

-A view like this will be opened for the respective file:
+A similar view will be opened for the respective file.
+This view is always associated with a specific file:

 Additional information can be provided by the following applications: